google/codeworld/web/help/GuideUnit1.md

     end of the program.

 !!! collapsible: `Parse error on input`
-    This is another error you may get if your parentheses do not match.
+    This is another parse error you may get if your parentheses do not match.
 This one is often caused by a missing left parenthesis.

     If you wrote this, with a missing left parenthesis before the 5, you would get the error: